dfinity/ic-wasm/README.md

 - Oz (best for minimizing code size)
 - Os

 The recommended setting (O3) reduces cycle usage for Motoko programs by ~10% and  Rust programs by ~4%.
-The code size for both languages is reduced by ~16%.
+The code size for both languages is reduced by ~16% more than `shrink`.

 Note: The `icp` metadata sections are preserved through the optimizations.